dsethlewis/busi809/hw4/dsl.hw4.md

 more and less of any attribute are worse than adequate, with perhaps the exceptions of pay and closeness of supervision.

+But loosening the constraints, either by allowing for a discontinuity or by shifting to polynomial regression, showed that only span of control and closeness of supervision fit the hypothesized pattern.

 # References

 <div id="refs" class="references">